tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/frontend_app.md

 the dev server directly on a Windows host you will need to use an alternative to the Windows command prompt, such as Cygwin.

-## Running the dev server from the controller VM
+## Running the dev server from the provisioner VM

-If you don't have `yarn` installed on your host machine you can start the dev server on the `controller` VM instead, although you may find this to be slower:
+If you don't have `yarn` installed on your host machine you can start the dev server on the `provisioner` VM instead, although you may find this to be slower:

 ```
 $ ./ssh_frontend.sh
-[vagrant@controller frontend_app]$ yarn run start
+[vagrant@provisioner frontend_app]$ yarn run start
 ```

-You can then access the dev server at http://{{ cookiecutter.controller_hostname }}:3000
+You can then access the dev server at http://{{ cookiecutter.provisioner_hostname }}:3000

 ## Formatting